dalanicolai/gnome-tracker-extension/README.md

 ## Description

-This extension provides filesystem deep search functionality via gnome tracker or docfetcher (respective keywords 'gt' and 'df').
+This extension provides filesystem deep search functionality via gnome tracker or docfetcher (respective keywords: gt and df).
+Additionally it has an option to search using the tracker search command (keyword: ts)
 ## Installation

 Add the plugin via the extension menu in the ulauncher settings using the URL: https://github.com/dalanicolai/gnome-tracker-extension